renanmb/jetbot-demo/README.md

 # JetBot

+Slowly adapting it to work on Isaac Sim, containers and more ... <br/>

+One day will be part of a more comprehensive series of Lectures Labs built from the Nvidia DLI labs

+Author:
+> - Renan Monteiro Barbosa

 <!--[<img src="https://img.shields.io/discord/553852754058280961.svg">](https://discord.gg/Ady6NtF) -->

 > Looking for a quick way to get started with JetBot?
 Many third party kits are [now available](https://jetbot.org/master/third_party_kits.html)!